-Absent extenuating circumstances, the investigation should be completed within five (5) District business days from the date of the initial report alleging bullying; however, the Principal or designee shall take additional time if necessary to complete a thorough investigation.
+Absent extenuating circumstances, the investigation should be completed within five District business days from the date of the initial report alleging bullying; however, the principal or designee shall take additional time if necessary to complete a thorough investigation.

-The Principal or designee shall prepare a final, written report of the investigation.
-The report shall include a determination of whether bullying occurred, and if so, whether the targeted student used reasonable self-defense.
+The principal or designee shall prepare a final, written report of the investigation.
+The report shall include a determination of whether bullying occurred and, if so, whether the victim used reasonable self-defense.
 A copy of the report shall be sent to the Superintendent or designee.